ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation_pico/guide.en-ca.md

 Pico allows you to extend its features with plugins.

-**1. Find plugins**: visit [Pico's official website](https://picocms.org/plugins/) to access the list of available plugins.
+**1. Find plugins**: Visit [Pico's official website](https://picocms.org/plugins/) to access the list of available plugins.

-**2. Install a plugin** : download the plugin and place it in the `plugins/` folder of your Pico installation.
+**2. Install a plugin**: Download the plugin and place it in the `plugins/` folder of your Pico installation.

-**3. Configure the plugin**: some plugins require additional configuration in `config/config.yml`.
+**3. Configure the plugin**: Some plugins require additional configuration in `config/config.yml`.
 Follow the instructions provided with the plugin.

 ### Conclusion